 - Turn both sides face down and return to the oven to roast for another 15-25 minutes (cooking time will depend on how large your squash is).
 You will know it’s ready when a fork goes into the back of the squash without any resistance.

-- Remove squash from oven, flip over sides and allow to cool about 10 minutes.
-Once cooled, grab your fork and get scraping.
-Scrape your fork lengthwise until all of the flesh has been removed.
+Remove squash from oven, flip over sides and allow to cool about 10 minutes.
+Once cooled, scrape a fork lengthwise until all of the flesh has been removed.

 Nutritional Information is an estimate for 1 and 1/4 cup of plain roasted spaghetti squash.